iSTEM Academy

 - This course integrates the study of engineering, computer science, mathematics, and scientific principles in atmospheric and aquatic environments.
 Students will be required to collaborate, write, and solve a host of problems skillfully and creatively.
 Students are expected to present their finished work in a formal setting.

-- 12th Grade: Academy Capstone
+- Academy Capstone

 - Students will demonstrate their knowledge and skills through completion of an independent project to be presented in a formal setting. iSTEM Capstone students are expected to mentor students in iSTEM I, II, and III classes.